waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **[FALSIFIED] Victory Road 2F Boulder Puzzle - Hypothesis 2:** The boulder at (8, 15) can be moved north, then east, then south.
 Failed due to impassable wall at (9, 12).
 - **[FALSIFIED] Victory Road 2F Boulder Puzzle - Hypothesis 1:** The boulder at (8, 15) can be pushed directly right to column 10.
 Failed due to impassable wall at (9, 15).
 - **[FALSIFIED] Defeated trainers are impassable obstacles:** A system warning (Turn 124270) indicated that the warp at (2, 2) on Victory Road 1F was reachable, despite being blocked by a defeated trainer at (4, 3).
 This proves the hypothesis is false and the pathfinder has been updated.

-## B. Agent & Tool Ideas
-- **Tool Debugger Pipeline:** An agent or tool that automates the debugging process.
-It would take a tool name and arguments as input, run the tool with verbose logging enabled, and then automatically feed the resulting log to the `tool_debugger_agent` to get a diagnosis.
-This would streamline the `Tool Failure Protocol` into a single action.

-## D. Pathfinder Improvement Plan
-- **Permanent Fix:** The `pathfinder`'s elevation logic is fundamentally broken.
-The temporary fix of commenting it out is unsustainable.
-I need to dedicate time to rewriting this logic from scratch to correctly handle `steps`, `ladders`, and one-way movements between `ground` and `elevated_ground`.
-- **Testing Strategy:** Before deploying a new fix, I must test it on a simple, controlled map with known elevation changes to verify its correctness.
-I will no longer test new pathfinding logic on complex maps like Victory Road.